 2

 • Even with natural stone such as quarry tile, I feel it is important to pre-heat them at least a couple of times, higher than your expected cooking temperature, to drive out any toxic volatiles that may be naturally present.
-I'm accepting your answer because it would feel conceited to accept my own. :) Dec 27, 2014 at 6:54
+I'm accepting your answer because it would feel conceited to accept my own. :) Commented Dec 27, 2014 at 6:54

 • Thanks!
 I agree 100% - maybe even bake them in the oven at 500 degrees.
-Dec 27, 2014 at 11:37
+Commented Dec 27, 2014 at 11:37

 2